FaiOnayq/minhaj/README.md

 **Output:**
 Structured weekly curriculum plan

+### 5- Validation & Alignment Agent

+**Purpose:** Review and improve the course plan.

+**Responsibilities:**
+- Reviews the course structure for gaps or overloaded weeks.
+- Ensures learning objectives match the planned content.

 ---

 ### 4- Content Generation Agents

-These agents operate **in parallel** using the curriculum plan and research context.
+These agents operate using the curriculum plan and research context.

 #### - Slides Agent
 - Generates lecture slide outlines and content